-The University requires that all students reach a minimum 'satisfactory' standard with regard to English language competence.
-In professional programmes, it is also important that students have well-developed English language skills to meet the graduating standards of their particular programme.
-In order to ensure that students meet a minimum standard of satisfactory English, all undergraduate students in the Faculty as well as Graduate Diploma of Teaching and Education Foundation students are required to complete the DELNA screening, and if necessary, the DELNA diagnostic assessment, so that support can be given to students with English language needs.
+In professional programmes, it is important that students have well-developed English language skills to meet the graduating standards of their particular programme.
+As a consequence, all undergraduate students in the Faculty of Education (Bachelor of Education (Tchg), Bachelor of Physical Education, Bachelor of Human Services and Bachelor of Social Work), as well as the Graduate Diplomas of Teaching and Education Foundation students are required to complete the DELNA language requirements.